andreclerigo/pico-projects/dht11_7seg/README.md

 gpio_put(DHT_PIN,1);
 sleep_us(40);
 ```
-Since those correct the initialisation for the DHT11 better explained [here](http://www.ocfreaks.com/basics-interfacing-dht11-dht22-humidity-temperature-sensor-mcu/)
+Since those correct the initialisation for the DHT11 (better explained [here](http://www.ocfreaks.com/basics-interfacing-dht11-dht22-humidity-temperature-sensor-mcu/))

 What I found out is that this works best when there is a 4.7k Ohm pull resistance so if you have a DHT11 "barebones" this means only the module and no board attached, then you can follow the Wiring for DHT11 barebones
-If you have a DHT11 module attached to a board odds are you have an onboard resistance and therefore you should either increase or decrease the current resistance by putting another resistance in prallel
+If you have a DHT11 module attached to a board odds are you have an onboard resistance and therefore you should either increase or decrease the current resistance by putting another resistance in parallel

 You should know that:
 - Having resistances in series adds up the result of the equivelant resistance `Req = R1 + R2 + ...`
 - Having resistances in parallel the way you calculate the equivelant resistance is `Req = 1/R1 + 1/R2 + ...`